PhilPalmer/antiviral-drug-repurposing/README.md

 ### 1) Download the data
 A [data-donwloader](https://github.com/PhilPalmer/data-downloader) pipeline was written & executed to download publicly available bulk RNASeq data from EMBL-EBI.
 In total [96 FastQ files](data/1_download/urls.txt) (94 GB) of raw gzipped paired-end data from the study [PRJNA480665]( https://www.ncbi.nlm.nih.gov/bioproject/PRJNA480665) were used.
-The data came from eight patients and contained airway epithelia cells treated with and without the HSP90 inhibitor Geldanamycin.
+The data came from eight patients and contained airway epithelia cells treated with and without the HSP90 inhibitor Geldanamycin (Pezzulo et al., 2019).

 For full execution details see [Deploit job](https://deploit.lifebit.ai/public/jobs/5d7bfd7e12638d00d8ff7c9b)

 [![deploit_jobs_page](images/deploit_jobs_page.png)](https://deploit.lifebit.ai/public/jobs/5d7bfd7e12638d00d8ff7c9b)

 ### 2) Run RNASeq analysis to generate feature counts
-The download reads were then analysed using the [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline, which is developed by the open source bioinformatics community.
+The downloaded reads were then analysed using the [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline, which is developed by the open source bioinformatics community.
 The reads were first trimmed using [TrimGalore](https://github.com/nf-core/rnaseq/blob/master/docs/output.md#trimgalore) to remove adapter sequences/contamination from the sequencing and to remove low quality regions.
 The reads could then be aligned to the GRCh37 reference genome using [STAR](https://github.com/nf-core/rnaseq/blob/master/docs/output.md#star).
 After the alignment it was then possible to determine the gene counts using [FeatureCounts](https://github.com/nf-core/rnaseq/blob/master/docs/output.md#featurecounts) and merge this data for all of the samples.

 For full execution details & [Multiqc report](reports/multiqc_report.html) see [Deploit job](https://deploit.lifebit.ai/public/jobs/5d7e2f041b814e00d7d17ffe)